THre-Recyclable/Major-Scientist-o-/README.md

 # Installation

-Just place .dll file into you Plugin folders.
+Just place .dll file in your Plugin folder.

 # Configs